brown-band/website/pages/scripts/2016-2017/fall/dartmouth.md

 ## Halftime

-Ladies and gentlemen, friends and alumni, presenting an organization that is ready to introduce ourselves, it’s the Brown University "here it comes!"
+Ladies and gentlemen, friends and alumni, presenting an organization that is ready to introduce ourselves, it’s the Brown University “here it comes!”
 BANNNDDDDDDDDDDD!

 My dearest, Keggy,\
 From the first moment we laid eyes on your gleaming silver face, we knew it was meant to be.
 You’re everything we’ve ever wanted: rock solid abs and a steady supply of beer just for me.
 Hopefully we’re the most appealing thing you saw in the tall grass.\